-Engaging societal actors in Responsible Research and Innovation for smart sustainable and inclusive Blue Growth in Europe
+4 Engaging societal actors in Responsible Research and Innovation for smart sustainable and inclusive Blue Growth in Europe

-Mobilisation and Mutual Learning Workshops
+4.1 Mobilisation and Mutual Learning Workshops

-The international workshop "What Responsible Research and Innovation (RRI) actions are needed for sustainable Maritime Research, Technological Development and Innovation (RTDI) by 2030?" was held in the framework of the MARINA project.
-It was organised by the Cyprus Neuroscience & Technology Institute (CNTI) and XPRO Consulting Limited (XPRO) in Larnaca, Cyprus on 11th April 2018.
+The local workshop "What Responsible Research and Innovation (RRI) actions are needed for sustainable Maritime Research, Technological Development and Innovation (RTDI) by 2030?" (workshop information on the MARINA website) was held in the framework of the MARINA project.
+It was organised by Cyprus Neuroscience & Technology Institute (CNTI) and XPRO Consulting Limited (XPRO) in Larnaca, Cyprus on 11th April 2018.
 The worshop has been part of the second round of the Mobilisation and Mutual Learning Process composed of two phases of workshops at local and international levels and connected to the international Responsible Research and Innovation practitioner and policy-maker event.
 The process can be illustrated as follows:

-Figure 1: MARINA Mobilisation and Mutual Learning Process
+Figure 1 MARINA Mobilisation and Mutual Learning process